logseq/logseq-plugin-samples/README.md

 - navigate to the plugins dashboard: <kbd>t</kbd><kbd>p</kbd>
 - click `Load unpacked plugin` button, then select the sample directory to load it

+>  ⚠️ To avoid loading plugin failures occasionally and for performance reasons,
+> it is recommended to keep the plugin SDK as up-to-date as possible.

 ### Getting Started

 - 🌱 [Slash command Sample](./logseq-slash-commands)